yl2342/ytsp25/README.md

 ## Features

 ### User Management
-- **Authentication**: Secure registration and login system with Yale NetID
+- **Authentication**: Secure registration and login system using Yale netid and Yale CAS
 - **Profile Management**: Customize your trading profile and privacy settings
 - **Fund Management**: Deposit and withdraw simulated funds with transaction history